al-caveman/nsapass/README.md

 # message from founder
-despite _all_ my engineering excellence and finesse, i'm still a maximally humble and a down-to-earth guy.  so, if you like some features, i'd like to see your patch.  if they are sensible i'll merge them.  if i like your idea, i may even implemented it _myself_, by my very own hands, for _free_ and _git commit-pull-merge-push_ them or me _and_ for you!  because i also care about _you_ and i want _you_ to be happy as well.
+despite _all_ my engineering excellence and finesse, i'm still a maximally humble and a down-to-earth guy.  so, if you like some features, i'd like to see your patch.  if they it is sensible i'll merge it.  if i like your idea, i may even implemented it _myself_, by my very own hands, for _free_ and _git commit-pull-merge-push_ it or me _and_ for you!  because i also care about _you_ and i want _you_ to be happy as well.